freenas/freenas-docs/userguide/sharing.rst

  Is it OK to continue disconnecting and force them closed? <Y/N> [N]: y The command completed successfully.

-The next time you access a share using Explorer, you should be prompted to authenticate.
+The next time you access a share using Explorer, you will be prompted to authenticate.

 .. index:: Shadow Copies
 .. _Configuring Shadow Copies: